-Most of the population (96%) feel safe walking in their local area during the day; however only 60% feel safe at night, with males (79%) feeling safer than females (41%) Police data shows that the total number of criminal incidents (8,930) between June 2019 to June 2020 increased by 1.8% and family violence incidents (1,693) increased by 7.3% (only about 25% of family violence incidents are reported to the police)
+- Over half the population thinks that graffiti (53%) and speeding cars (59%) are a problem in their neighbourhood - Most of the population (96%) feel safe walking in their local area during the day; however only 60% feel safe at night, with males (79%) feeling safer than females (41%) - 76% of the population feel safe at public transport locations, this rate has decreased since 2016.
+Women (65%) and people with a disability (51%) are less likely to feel safe compared to men (87%) and people without a disability (78%). - Police data shows that the total number of criminal incidents (8,930) between June 2019 to June 2020 increased by 1.8% and family violence incidents (1,693) increased by 7.3% (only about 25% of family violence incidents are reported to the police) - More males were alleged victims of criminal incidents (39%), more females were alleged victims of family violence (74%), and males were more likely to be the alleged offender of both criminal (77%) and family violence (75%) incidents - Some populations are more at risk of experiencing family violence including Aboriginal and Torres Strait Islander women, young women, pregnant women, women with a disability, and women experiencing financial hardships - Children aged 0-4 years have the greatest overall risk of drowning6 - People from CALD communities are almost twice as likely to drown7.

-Over half the population thinks that graffiti (53%) and speeding cars (59%) are a problem in their neighbourhood

-Children aged 0-4 years have the greatest overall risk of drowning6

-People from CALD communities are almost twice as likely to drown7